tolgee/tolgee-platform/email/HACKING.md

 <a data-th-href="${link}">Click here!</a>
 ```

-A few base components with default styles are available in `components/parts`, such as buttons.
+A few low-level base components with default styles are available in `components/atoms`, such as buttons.
+Shared parts are found in `components/parts`.

 ### `<LocalizedText />` and `t()`
 Most if not all text in emails are expected to be wrapped in `<LocalizedText />` (or `t()` when more appropriate).